Canadian Board of Aesthetic Medicine

 Force Majeure for Events and Courses:

 In the event that CBAM is unable to provide all or a significant portion of the Events or Courses to the students, attendees or participants of any kind by reasons of fire or other casualty, restrictive government laws or regulations, riots, insurrections, war, labour disruption, cyber attack or theft, defect in the building of the event or course, national emergency, lockouts, explosions, and any other general cases of “force majeure” or other reason of a like nature not the fault of CBAM, the CBAM shall advise the students or participants by notice in writing that the event or course is unable to be held by CBAM.
 In such an event CBAM is not responsible for any loss or damage to the students or attendees or participants due to the cancellation or postponing of the course or event.
 In this case, CBAM will select to either cancel the event/course or postpone them to a new date.
-This decision will be delivered to the students or attendees by email within 48 hours after the force majeure event:
+This decision will be delivered to the students or attendees by email:

 - In case of postponing the event or course from an original date to a new date to any available location due to one of the above reasons which is not within the control of CBAM, the refund policy is based on the original date of the course or event (not the new date).

 - In case of cancellation of the course or event due to one of the above reasons, the student or participant is eligible to request for the full refund or request to transfer the credit equal to the same amount to another course or event of CBAM in a future date.